 Revised 21st August 2021

 I love these chocolate muffins!
-They’re soft, deliciously rich and chocolatey.
-And, they’re also REALLY easy to make.
+They’re soft, deliciously rich and chocolatey and easy to make.

 I was first introduced to these fabulous chocolate muffins when I worked at Juvela gluten free foods.
-And I really do feel that this recipe, along with the ‘Juvela famed’ gf lemon drizzle cake, was what made me realise how incredible homemade gluten free cakes were and how much they compared to ‘normal’ bakes that I’d tucked into and loved pre-coeliac days.
+I think that this recipe, along with the ‘Juvela famed’ gf lemon drizzle cake, are the ones that made me realise just how incredible homemade gluten free cakes could be, and what really got me into the gluten free baking groove!

 I’ve done a quick revamp of the original post I shared for these gluten free chocolate muffins.
 As I felt the pictures I’d originally shared, didn’t do these yummy muffins justice.
 The recipe itself, besides increasing the quantity, suggesting the addition of vanilla extract (which works beautifully with chocolate) and a scattering of chocolate chips remains the same.